O'Higgins Region: Economy

 The main industrial and export activity takes place at CODELCO's El Teniente mine, which contributes 7.7% of Chile's copper production.
 The ore is processed at the Sewell and Colón concentrator plants, smelted and refined at Caletones, and shipped from the port of San Antonio, in the Valparaíso Region.
 Byproducts include molybdenum and silver.

 Agriculture contributes 30.1% of the region's GDP.
 One out of every four hectares of fruit orchards in Chile is in the Libertador General Bernardo O'Higgins Region.
 The main crops are apples and pears, followed by table grapes, plums, kiwis, and nectarines.

 Manufacturing activity in the region is mostly related to copper mining, agribusiness, and food and beverages.
 One particular growth area is the production of fruit juices and pulp, and dehydrated fruit.

 Over the past few years, there has been significant development in the forestry sector, especially plantations of eucalyptus and radiata pine.

 Law and government

-The region is co-governed by a presidential regional delegate, who is appointed by the president —currently independent Fabio López—, and popularly-elected governor of O'Higgins Pablo Silva Amaya (2021-2025 term).
+The region is co-governed by a presidential regional delegate, who is appointed by the president —currently independent Fabio López— and popularly-elected governor of O'Higgins, Pablo Silva Amaya, who was elected in 2021 and will serve until 2025.

 The administration of the region rests with the regional government which is headed by the regional governor and the regional council (Consejo Regional de Chile).
 The latter comprises twenty regional council members, who are popularly elected since 2013 (thirteen from Cachapoal, five from Colchagua, and two from Cardenal Caro).